jckarter/clay/doc/language-reference.md

     LambdaBody -> Block
                 | ReturnExpression

 Lambda expressions define anonymous simple functions in-line.
 They consist of an argument list, an arrow token `->` or `=>`, and a function body, which may be either a `block` or a shorthand [return statement](#returnstatements) expression, similar to the `=` shorthand supported by named function definitions.
-If a lambda does not reference its enclosing scope, it evaluates to a newly-created anonymous symbol, which aside from having no name is equivalent to a [simple function definition].
+If a lambda does not reference its enclosing scope, it evaluates to a newly-created anonymous symbol, which aside from having no name is equivalent to a [simple function definition](#simplefunctiondefinition).
 The lambda function's return types are inferred from its body; declaring lambda return types is currently unsupported.

     // Example
     // XXX